 There are no state or city ordinances regarding licensing or confinement of cats.
 Any cat found roaming at large is considered a stray animal and can be rehomed without having to wait any length of time for an owner to claim.

 Depending on current capacity, stray, friendly cats are accepted at the Humane Society.
 Persons finding a cat are encouraged to call to report a found cat and check if space is available for surrendering.
-Sick or injured cats will always be accepted.
+Sick, injured, or pregnant cats will always be accepted.

 Animal Control officers will respond to reports of sick or injured cats.

 Hancock County Animal Control is authorized to enforce all licensing and control laws regarding dogs.
 Animal Control is not licensed to handle wildlife.

 Any wildlife complaints or concerns should be directed to the Department of Wildlife at 419-424-5000, or a private trapper for nuisance animals.